1005 N. Marion St.

 Extradition in Hernando County, FL

 When an arrest warrant is issued in Hernando County, FL, but the suspect leaves the state of Florida, the purpose of extradition is to bring the suspect back to Hernando County to face the criminal charges.
-The authorities will only extradite a person in another state on a felony warrant.

 The extradition process typically takes less than 30 days, although it can take up to 60 days to secure the governor’s warrant and arrange to transport the person back to Hernando County, FL.
-In some cases, an attorney can help you obtain a bond while awaiting extradition.

-Although the Extradition clause is federal, each state is allowed to determine the procedures used in that state.
-Forty-eight states, including the state of Florida, have adopted the Uniform Interstate Extradition Act (UIEA).
+Although the Extradition Clause is federal, each state is allowed to determine the procedures used in that state.

-Under the UIEA, once the governor of Florida has demanded extradition, and the governor of the asylum state has granted it, then the court in that state decides whether:
+Under the UIEA, once the governor of Florida has demanded extradition, and the governor of the asylum state has granted it, the court in that state decides whether:

 • the extradition documents on their face are in order;